 Bingley nodded.
 “I am quite looking forward to it.”

 Darcy clenched his jaw and fisted his hand.
 His friend was too eager to throw himself into the life of this neighbourhood and possibly into the life of one of its ladies.
-He did not want to discourage his friend, but did not want to boost his already heightened delight, either.
-“You certainly do not expect me to go.”
+He did not want to discourage his friend, but neither did he want to boost his already heightened delight.
+“You certainly do not expect me to go, Bingley.”

 “I do, and I expect my sisters and Hurst to go, as well.”